Toomre stability of disk galaxies in quasi-linear MOND: Introduction

 QUMOND can be solved numerically using the publicly available $N$-body and hydrodynamics code Phantom of RAMSES \citep{PoR}, an adaptation of the grid-based RAMSES algorithm widely used by astronomers due to its adaptive mesh refinement feature \citep{Teyssier_2002}.\footnote{The similar code RAyMOND can also handle AQUAL \citep{Candlish_2015}.
 It will eventually be made public.} As a result, QUMOND has become the main workhorse for simulations of galaxy evolution and interactions \citep{Thies_2016, Renaud_2016, Thomas_2017, Thomas_2018, Bilek_2018}.

 The question of disk stability in QUMOND remains to be addressed analytically despite its importance for understanding the results of such simulations and for establishing their initial conditions.
 Here, we study some aspects of disk stability in QUMOND.
-We focus on deriving an analytic expression for the QUMOND generalisation of the Toomre criterion \citep{Toomre_1964}.
+We focus on deriving an analytic expression for the QUMOND generalization of the Toomre criterion \citep{Toomre_1964}.
 This gives an estimate of whether part of a disk is vulnerable to self-gravitating collapse.
 In particular, the Toomre criterion gives a lower limit to the radial velocity dispersion in a thin disk for it to remain stable against short-wavelength axisymmetric perturbations.

 After outlining the broader context in Section \ref{Introduction}, we explain the steps in our analytic derivation (Section \ref{Section_QUMOND}).
-Our main result is a generalisation of the Toomre condition to QUMOND (Equation \ref{Min_Q_star_QUMOND}).
-In Section \ref{Numerical_results}, we apply this to numerically determined RCs of a family of thin exponential disks with different central surface density.
+Our main result is a generalization of the Toomre condition to QUMOND (Equation \ref{Min_Q_star_QUMOND} for stellar disks and Equation \ref{Min_Q_gas_QUMOND} for gas disks).
+In Section \ref{Numerical_results}, we apply the former to numerically determined RCs of a family of thin exponential disks with different central surface density.
 Observational constraints on disk stability are discussed in Section \ref{Observations}.
 We conclude in Section \ref{Conclusions}.